RocketSurgeonsGuild/Xamarin.Recipe/README.md

 # Xamarin.Recipe

-Most of the code, conventions and concepts for this set of scripts came directly from [Cake.Recipe](https://github.com/cake-contrib/Cake.Recipe)
+Xamarin.Recipe is a set of convention based scripts for building and deploying Xamarin mobile applications.
+Most of the code, conventions and concepts for this came from [Cake.Recipe](https://github.com/cake-contrib/Cake.Recipe)

 [![License](http://img.shields.io/:license-mit-blue.svg)](https://github.com/RocketSurgeonsGuild/Xamarin.Recipe/blob/dev/LICENSE)